wtre/iBMSC/README.md

 ### #TOTAL Options
 * Allows you to set a recommended #TOTAL value based on either IIDX supposition 1, IIDX supposition 2, or a multiplier.
 * Allows you to auto-set the #TOTAL value for the chart.

+## BMS File Tabs
+* Allows multiple files to be opened simultaneously.
+* Saves a list of the opened files on exiting application and reopens them on relaunching application.

+### Unavailable features
+* Autosaving all files.
+Currently it behaves the same as previously, which is autosaving the active BMS file.
+* Integration with Modify Section in Select Expansion Code.
+* Moving file tabs.
+Not sure if this will be doable with the current arrangement.
+* Saving all files on exiting application.
+Unsaved changes will be gone upon closing.